-After 35 years working in manufacturing and business; 25 years was spent establishing social enterprises to offer valued employment for people with disability.
+After 35 years working in manufacturing and business; 25 years were spent establishing social enterprises to offer valued employment for people with disability.
 One thing has always stood out for me during my working life and continues to the present day.

 Meaningful work is important in everyone’s life.
 Regardless of ability (or disability) or talent, meaningful work is an innate human need and is an essential part of our quality of life.

 Sadly this is something not truly appreciated in the community, by governments and business, nor by the organisations who are meant to support people with disability into employment.